CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 Each time you level up, you gain two more powers of your choice from your Power Sets.
 You may get another Auxiliary Power at levels 4, 8, and 12.

+You cannot select a power with the same name more than once.

 ## Inherent Powers
 Inherent Powers are basic powers that all characters possess.
 - **Strike**